james-atkins/statable/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-statable is an R interface to Stata that allows you to combine the strengths of both R and Stata into one seamless workflow.
+statable is an R interface to Stata that lets you to combine the strengths of both R and Stata.
 You can prepare and manipulate your data in R, then quickly switch to Stata to perform specialised analyses, all without leaving your R environment.
-This integration streamlines your work, saves time and reduces the need to manually transfer data between software.

 statable provides the following functionality: